San Francisco, CA

 If you return the property to the person, it may prevent charges from being brought up.
 It doesn’t always do that, but it can also make you seem more sympathetic in front of a judge.
 It can help you get a plea deal if you’re seen in a kinder light, returning property that you acquired wrongly, however you acquired it.
 You can also, potentially, prove you had intent to return said property at the time it was taken, and get a lesser charge or charges dropped.
 Furthermore, another common defense in this vein is they were “borrowing” it.

 Entrapment is applied when an individual was convinced to do the crime so that they could be prosecuted for it.
 In a theft case, this may look like if the victim was lured into stealing from someone, and the other party had intentions to charge them and apprehend them for that theft.

-Of course there are other instances of theft that are common and accidental, such as shoplifting accidentally.
-If you are out shopping and you remove an item from the shelf, take it to the bathroom with you and store it in your purse, you can easily be charged with theft of said item.
-However, you can plead that it was an innocent mistake, and return or pay for the item to diffuse the situation.
+Of course, there are other instances of theft that are common and accidental, such as shoplifting accidentally.
+If you are out shopping, and you remove an item from the shelf, take it to the bathroom with you and store it in your purse, you can easily be charged with theft of said item.
+However, you can plead that it was an innocent mistake, and return or pay for the item to defuse the situation.
 It’s still best to get a lawyer, because not everything can be diffused.
 Charges are not easy to get dropped, but it’s always a possibility.